 Skip advert

 Advertisement - Article continues below

-It’s the smallest electric car in Ford’s line-up and for now at least “the final part of the EV range” according to the brand.
-Sitting under the Explorer, Capri and Mustang Mach-E, the new Puma Gen-E has some seriously tough competition in the shape of the Kia EV3, Vauxhall Mokka Electric, Peugeot E-2008, Volkswagen ID.3, Volvo EX30 and the new Skoda Elroq, among others.
+It’s the smallest electric car in Ford’s line-up and, for now at least, “the final part of the EV range” according to the brand.
+Sitting under the Ford Explorer, Ford Capri, and Ford Mustang Mach-E, the Puma Gen-E has some seriously tough competition in the shape of the Kia EV3, Vauxhall Mokka Electric, Peugeot E-2008, Volkswagen ID.3, Volvo EX30 and the award-winning Skoda Elroq.

 Ford Puma Gen-E - rear

 Despite the extensive rivals, Ford does have an ace up its sleeve: renewing customers.
-The brand expects 30,000 existing Puma customers to return to dealerships this year with many of those being directed towards the new EV.
+The brand expects 30,000 existing Puma customers to return to dealerships this year, with many of those being directed towards this EV.
 They’ll have to get used to a shortened trim level structure, however, with Select and Premium the only ones available.

+Skip advert